-- U.S. merchants were charged an all-time record of \$160.7 billion to process credit and debit card transactions in 2022.
-These fees have more than doubled over the past decade and soared 16.7 percent last year. - Every time a consumer inserts, swipes or taps a credit card in person or enters their card number online, the merchant must pay hidden non-negotiable processing fees known as swipe fees that vary between 2% and 4% of the transaction amount. - Visa and Mastercard set the swipe fees they and the giant Wall Street banks collect on every transaction made with credit cards issued under their names. - Visa and Mastercard control 80% of the credit card market and refuse to negotiate these fees with Main Street merchants. - In April 2022, Visa and Mastercard increased swipe fees by almost \$1.2 billion a year despite calls from a bipartisan group of members of the House and Senate and Main Street businesses and consumers. - As a percentage of the transaction, the amount collected in swipe fees automatically goes up as prices rise.
+- U.S. merchants were charged an all-time record of \$172 billion to process credit and debit card transactions in 2023, according to the Nilson Report.
+These fees have more than doubled over the past decade and for the first time in history Visa and Mastercard credit card swipe fees totaled more than \$100 billion. - Every time a consumer inserts, swipes or taps a credit card in person or enters their card number online, the merchant must pay hidden non-negotiable processing fees known as swipe fees that vary between 2% and 4% of the transaction amount. - Visa and Mastercard set the swipe fees they and the giant Wall Street banks collect on every transaction made with credit cards issued under their names. - Visa and Mastercard control 80% of the credit card market and refuse to negotiate these fees with Main Street merchants. - In April 2022, Visa and Mastercard increased swipe fees by almost \$1.2 billion a year despite calls from a bipartisan group of members of the House and Senate and Main Street businesses and consumers.
+In October of 2023, Visa and Mastercard again raised fees by more than \$500 million annually, and Mastercard increased them again in April 2024 by more than \$250 million. - As a percentage of the transaction, the amount collected in swipe fees automatically goes up as prices rise.
 While Main Street businesses and U.S. consumers struggle with inflation and pay the highest swipe fees in the industrialized world, Visa has bragged on its earnings calls about being a beneficiary of inflation.